umd-lhcb/hammer-reweight/README.md

 6. Compute the amplitude tensor with `Hammer::processEvent()`, then get the weight with `Hammer::getWeight("FF_scheme")`

+### Soft photons (very)

+HAMMER doesn't like very soft photons (for energy on the order of `1e-10`), and for these photons, their effect are negligible as well.
+So don't add these photons to the HAMMER's decay tree in the first place!

 ### Vertex level momentum conservation

 HAMMER doesn't require momentum to be conserved in general; it only requires each particle